wpower12/COVID-19-USSTN/README.md

 File 01 contains a draft implementation of a naieve approximation of the Temporal Skip Connections model used in:

 * Kapoor, Amol, Xue Ben, Luyang Liu, Bryan Perozzi, Matt Barnes, Martin Blais, and Shawn O’Banion.
 2020.
 “Examining COVID-19 Forecasting Using Spatio-Temporal Graph Neural Networks.”
 ArXiv:2007.03113 [Cs], July. http://arxiv.org/abs/2007.03113.

+The second file contains a draft implementation of a 'reddit assisted' forecasting model.
+The goal is to hopefully improve the efficacy of the forecasting, such that investigations into the representations learned for the subreddits can provide insight into sources of COVID-19 misinformation.

+This model is currently working, but is using a set of random data in place of the reddit activity data.
+This is still being marshalled into a sparse tensor.